 Around 31% of Depaul UK's core charitable activities income is relatively stable rental income. linked to commissioned contracts.
 A further 49% is also contractual (Supporting People payments).
-This enables us to finance our core activities.
-However, we rely to a substantial extent on donations and grants to provide many of our added services, e.g. our prevention and 'wrap around' services.
-Cash reserves, however, stand at £4.8m, which instills confidence that the organisation has sufficient resources to fund winding down activities, if required.
-Based on this, Depaul UK is in a strong, viable position, suggesting that the charity is a going concern into the future.
+This enables the organisation to finance its core activities.
+There is a reliance, to a substantial extent, on donations and grants to provide many of the added services such as the prevention and 'wrap around' services.
+Cash reserves stood at £4.8m at the end of the financial year 31.12.2021 and a strong cash position is projected for the future.
+The charity has sufficient liquid resources to meet its obligations and deal with costs associated with inflationary conditions and risks associated with cost of living pressures.
+Based on this, trustees are satisfied that Depaul UK will be able to continue as a going concern for the foreseeable future and that there is no material uncertainty related to going concern that requires disclosure in the annual report and financial statements.
+Therefore it is deemed appropriate to prepare the financial statements on a going concern basis.